Carmine200013/Homework_4_RL24/README.md

 ```bash
 ros2 launch rl_fra2mo_description nav_fra2mo.launch.py
 ```
-In the third terminal, to send the robot in the proximity of the ArUco marker, detect it and then return to the initial position, launch:
+In the third terminal,in order to send the robot in the proximity of the ArUco marker, detect it and then return to the initial position, launch:
 ```bash
 ros2 run rl_fra2mo_description look_aruco.py
 ```